Kenyan athlete loses shoe but wins race

 He later tweeted: "It was hard and painful to run without another shoe, but I just had strong spirit to never give up, the crowd was amazing and I keep going to the winning."

-TV pictures after the race show the Kenyan limping as he waved to the crowd in Zurich.
+After the race, the Kenyan athlete limped off the track, as he waved to the crowd in Zurich.

-Other top African performances at the Diamond League finals included victories for South Africa's Caster Semenya in the 800m, Ivory Coast's Murielle Ahoure in the 100m and Kenya's Helen Obiri in the 5000m.
+Kenyans on social media, including Deputy President William Ruto, have been praising Kipruto's incredible feat:

+This is not the first time an athlete has lost a shoe and gone on to win the race.